-- Are the courses offered by well-known online learning and good reputation?
-You can find out on the internet and this way you will find out and it is not a hoax or it will eventually be worth the time you spend.
+- Are the courses offered by well-known online learning a good reputation?
+You can find out on the internet; this way, you will find out if it is not a hoax or if it will eventually be worth your time.

-- Does the online course come with some sort of certificate proving that you’ve taken it?
-This is very important because it may play an important role in your career.
+- Does the online course have a certificate proving that you’ve taken it?
+It is very important because it may play an important role in your career.

 Why online courses are worth it

 So, is an online course worth it?
 Yes, but it depends on the institution that offers it.
 Here I exemplify the online courses of Coursera and edX, so I can say both institutions have a good reputation, innovative curriculum, expert teachers from companies as well as from world-renowned campuses, even most of the best in the world.
-Let’s say Google, IBM, Microsoft, Harvard, Stanford, MIT, all of you can find on edX and part of Coursera.
+You can all find Google, IBM, Microsoft, Harvard, Stanford, and MIT on edX and part of Coursera.

 Will it be useful when applying for a job?

-By taking an online course you will gain added value when applying for a job.
-Taking the course shows that there is other knowledge that I know in addition to the knowledge gained at the university.
+You will gain added value when applying for a job by taking an online course.
+Taking the course shows that I know other knowledge in addition to the knowledge gained at the university.
 Employment providers are also certainly more pleased with employees who have extensive knowledge and are skilled in doing many things.
 The course also indicates that you are a person who has a strong desire and likes to learn about new things.

-The certificate is also useful as proof that you have completed a series of courses from the courses offered.
-Certain stages make certificates possibly very influential. for example, if the HRD selects two candidates who have the same qualifications but one includes certification from edX and Coursera, the recruiter will likely choose the second because he has added value.
+The certificate also proves that you have completed a series of courses from the courses offered.
+Certain stages make certificates possibly very influential.
+For example, if the HRD selects two candidates with the same qualifications, but one includes certification from edX and Coursera, the recruiter will likely choose the second because he has added value.

-Others believe that online course platforms do not allow the same learning, because they believe they need to interact with teachers and colleagues so that actual knowledge acquisition is achieved. or other factors that I do not know and are the policy of the course organizer.
+Others believe that online course platforms do not allow the same learning because they believe they need to interact with teachers and colleagues to achieve actual knowledge acquisition.
+Or Another factor that I do not know about is the course organizer’s policy.

-for example, the courses Stanford online offers through their Coursera claim that they are like extra learning, and do not include semester credits. and of course, this seems to be the Stanford emphasized that classroom learning is a much better and unequal online course.
+For example, the courses Stanford online offers through Coursera claim that they are like extra learning and do not include semester credits.
+And of course, this seems to be the Stanford emphasized that classroom learning is a much better and unequal online course.

-Another example of the case is a Google IT Support Professional Certificate via Coursera.
-The good news is that the IT Support Professional Certificate recently received a credit recommendation from the American Council on Education’s (ACE) ACE CREDIT ®, which is the industry standard for translating workplace learning into college credit.
+Another case example is a Google IT Support Professional Certificate via Coursera.
+The good news is that the IT Support Professional Certificate recently received a credit recommendation from the American Council on Education’s (ACE) ACE CREDIT ®, the industry standard for translating workplace learning into college credit.
 Now, students can earn a recommendation of 12 college credits to complete the program – the equivalent of four college courses at the associate degree level.
 It aims to help open up additional pathways for students interested in higher education and prepare them for early-level work.

 - Flexible time.
-While this depends largely on the type of course, from the experience of courses at COURSERA and EDX the MOOC offers flexible courses.
-So, I can complete the course at any time based on my speed, and make my own deadlines.
+While this depends largely on the type of course, from the experience of courses at COURSERA and EDX, the MOOC offers flexible courses.
+So, I can complete the course at any time based on my pace and meet my deadlines.

 - Add insight.
-You can add knowledge and not only get from formal education, through this course one of them.
+You can add knowledge and not only get one of them from formal education, through this course.

 - Learn from anywhere.
-The courses offered are 100% online, and there are no face-to-face requirements.
+The courses are 100% online, and there are no face-to-face requirements.

 - Taught by expert instructors.
-I believe that teaching instructors who teach in academic classes are also professionals and experts in their fields. but it doesn’t hurt that you try this course to find out how to teach it and its methods.
+I believe those teaching instructors in academic classes are professionals and experts in their fields.
+But it doesn’t hurt to try this course to learn how to teach it and its methods.

-- Contents Can Be Repeated Easily. in learning online, you can repeat the material as much as you want until you understand for example by replaying the video that has been given by the instructor.
+- Course Can repeat Contents Easily. in learning online, you can repeat the material as much as you want until you understand, for example, by replaying the instructor’s video.

 - Could backfire.
-The fact is, there are some companies that don’t even see a CV or degree, they test their skills more during interviews.
-If you include a certificate but once tested it cannot be anything, it can backfire on yourself.
+Some companies don’t even see a CV or degree; they test their skills more during interviews.
+If you include a certificate, it cannot be anything once tested.
+It can backfire on you.

 - Easy manipulation of cheating.
-Sometimes someone who takes an online course just wants to get a degree or certificate without understanding the material studied.
-Basically, a certificate just as proof you’ve completed the process.
-If in the process cannot be guaranteed that the person working on the process is the owner of the certificate, is the certificate trustworthy?
+Sometimes someone who takes an online course wants to get a degree or certificate without understanding the material studied.
+A certificate just as proof you’ve completed the process.
+If the process cannot guarantee that the person working on the process is the certificate’s owner, is the certificate trustworthy?

-In the end, online courses So is it worth it?
-Yes answer, but it depends on the institution that offers it.
-I highly recommend you choose edX and Coursera if you want to follow suit.
+In the end, online courses.
+So is it worth it?
+Yes, answer, but it depends on the institution that offers it.
+I recommend you choose edX and Coursera if you want to follow suit.
 In addition, online courses also have positive and negative sides.

-If you are interested in trying courses in Coursera, read how to get financial aid Coursera.
+If you are interested in trying courses in Coursera, read how to get financial aid from Coursera.